 And the third piece of wisdom is “Nothing will be the same in a year from now.”
 My husband’s cousin, Janice Encalada, thoughtfully shared this piece of information when we were thrown into that ‘zinger period.’
 She said, “Martha, I don’t know what is going to happen, but one thing I do know: Nothing will be the same in a year from now.”

-So thank you faithful The Frugal Catholic readers for reading ten years worth of thoughts.
+Thank you, faithful The Frugal Catholic readers, for reading ten years worth of thoughts.
 And remember that the very best Frugal Catholic of all is YOU!!!

 Martha Wild King, M. Ed., Author